kogakure/website-11ty-stefanimhoff.de/src/posts/2022/civil-war-truth-1-introduction.md

 ## Why Do the Gated Institutions Break Down Now?

-Jordan Peterson describes in his 2017 lecture <cite>Personality and Its Transformations</cite>[^peterson2017ab] at the _University of Toronto_ how a system can break down on all levels at the same time:
+Jordan Peterson describes in his 2017 lecture “<cite>Personality and Its Transformations</cite>”[^peterson2017ab] at the _University of Toronto_ how a system can break down on all levels at the same time:

 > That happens if you are an ideologue.
 You identify really hard with that plan.
 The problem is, if something comes up to confront it, well how do you act?
 You can’t let go of the plan, because you drown.
 Then you cling to it rigidly.
 Well, that’s no good, because then you can’t learn anything.
 >